-In Study 2A, we tested the effect of ordering questions along different gradients of intrusiveness (determined by ratings from the pre-study) on the propensity to respond affirmatively: ascending, descending, and random.
+In Study 2A, we tested the effect of ordering questions along different gradients of intrusiveness (determined by ratings from the pilot study) on the propensity to respond affirmatively.
 As in Study 1A, participants first judged the ethicality of each behavior and then reported whether they had engaged in the behavior.
 The response options were the same as those used in Study 1A.
 The study was a 2x4 (between-subjects) x3 (within-subjects) randomized experiment.
-Participants were asked to provide potentially identifying information (email address) either at the beginning ("Front" conditions), or end ("End" conditions) of the questionnaire.
+In the "Front" conditions, participants were asked to provide potentially identifying information (email address) at the beginning, of the questionnaire; in the "End" conditions, they were asked to provide this information at the end of the questionnaire.
 More importantly, we manipulated the order in which questions of different sensitivity were presented.
-In the "Increasing" condition, the questions were presented in an increasing order of intrusiveness.
-In the "Decreasing" condition, the order was reversed: participants first faced questions about the most sensitive behaviors; the questions became progressively tamer through the questionnaire.
-In the "Random" condition, the questions were presented in a pseudo-random order of intrusiveness (i.e. the questions were placed in a jumbled order with respect to their intrusiveness).
-The Random condition was included to pinpoint whether the Decreasing condition facilitates admissions and/or whether the Increasing condition inhibits admissions.
-A fourth condition ("Sudden") consisted of only tame questions, except for the last three questions, which were identical to the last three in the Increasing condition (and were therefore highly intrusive).
-This condition served as an alternative control, to test the propensity to admit to the most intrusive behaviors for participants who initially faced tame questions.
-Finally, within-subjects, we also examined the propensity to admit to questions of different sensitivity (tame, moderate, and intrusive).
+In the "Increasing" conditions, the questions were presented in an increasing order of intrusiveness.
+In the "Decreasing" conditions, the order was reversed: participants first faced questions about the most sensitive behaviors; the questions progressively tamer through questionnaire.
+In the "Random" conditions, the questions were presented in a pseudo-random order of intrusiveness (i.e. the questions were placed in a jumbled order with respect to their intrusiveness).
+The Random condition was included to pinpoint whether the Decreasing condition facilitates admissions and/or whether the Increasing condition The "Sudden" conditions inhibits admissions. consisted of only tame questions, except for the last three questions, which were identical to the last three in the Increasing condition (and were therefore highly intrusive).
+The Sudden conditions served as an alternative control, to test the propensity to admit to the most sensitive behaviors for participants who initially faced tame questions.
+Finally, withinsubjects, we examined the propensity to admit to questions of different sensitivity (tame, moderate, and intrusive).

-As in Study 1A, the dependent variable was the propensity to respond affirmatively; we test whether this propensity depends on a) the order in which questions are presented with respect to their intrusiveness and b) the sensitivity of the questions.
-(The results presented below are robust to the consideration of the actual reported frequencies of engagement in an ordered probit specification.)
+As in Study 1A, the dependent variable of interest was the propensity to respond affirmatively, estimated through a probit model.
+We tested whether this propensity depends on a) the order in which questions are presented with respect to their intrusiveness and b) the sensitivity of the questions.
+The results presented below are also robust to the consideration of the actual reported frequencies of engagement in an ordered probit specification.

 Empirical approach.
 The empirical approach was equivalent to that used in Study 1A.
-In addition, to take into account the differences in question intrusiveness, we used the results of the pre-study to create categorical dummies representing the 10 tamest questions (e.g. "Have you littered in a public space?"), the 10 'median,' moderate questions (e.g. "While in a relationship, have you flirted with somebody other than your partner?"), and the 10 most intrusive questions (e.g. "Have you masturbated at work or in a public rest room?").
-The complete list of questions is presented in Appendix B.
+To take into account the differences in question intrusiveness, we used the results of the pilot study to include categorical dummies in the regressions, representing the 10 tamest questions (e.g. "Have you littered in a public space?"), the 10 moderate questions (e.g. "While in a relationship, have you flirted with somebody other than your partner?"), and the 10 most intrusive questions (e.g. "Have you masturbated at work or in a public rest room?").
+The complete list of questions is available in Appendix B.

 Missing observations are of even greater importance in Study 2A, because the order in which questions were presented varied between conditions, and order effects could, in turn, interact with the participants' propensity to leave questions blank (for instance, because the participant chose to abandon the questionnaire altogether).
 In the Web Appendix, we analyze missing observations relative to their placement within the questionnaire.
-The results presented there, however, are equivalent - for the intrusive questions - to those presented here: in short, our main findings are robust to the consideration of missing answers as non-admissions and are not determined by survivor bias.
+The results presented there, however, are equivalent - for the intrusive questions - to those presented in this manuscript: our main findings are robust to the consideration of missing answers as non-admissions and are not determined by survivor bias.